Mallets/SimPype/README.md

 # SimPype
-SimPype is a simulation framework based on Simpy.
-It relies on the concept of resource and pipe.
+SimPype is a simulation framework based on Simpy that relies on the concepts of resource and pipe.